Arturo-Granados/learning-airflow/Section_1/introduction_to_airflow.md

 Worker     -> Process/sub process executing your tasks.

 ### Diference between Executor and Worker
-The executor define how your taks are going to be  executed in wich system and a worker is the procces where yuor task is effetively executed.
+The executor define how your tasks are going to be  executed in wich system and a worker is the procces where yuor task is effetively executed.

 ## Important concepts

-### Taks
+### Tasks
 Taks is a basic unit of execution of airflow(task are arranged into dag's).

 ### DAG'S: